 Most tax refunds are issued within one to three weeks if you file electronically and opt for direct deposit of your refund.
 If you file a paper return or opt for a refund check to be mailed to you, it can lengthen the timeline.
 In any scenario, the IRS provides tools that can help you track your refund and know where your return is in terms of processing.

 Your tax refund arrival will depend on when you filed your return, how you filed it, and how you indicated you’d receive your tax refund.
-Typically, filing electronically with direct deposit is quickest, with the refund arriving in one to three weeks.
-If you file electronically with a paper check as the refund, that could take closer to three weeks or so.
-Paper returns are experiencing processing delays, according to the IRS, and refunds may take six months or longer.
+Typically, filing electronically with direct deposit is quickest, with the refund arriving within three weeks.
+If you file electronically with a paper check as the refund, that could take longer since the check has to be mailed.
+Paper returns can take several weeks, with those requesting refunds via paper check requiring still longer.

-The 2022 tax year season began on January 23, 2023, and the deadline is April 18, 2023.
+The 2023 tax year season began on January 29, 2024, and the deadline is April 15, 2024.
 Tax refunds are issued at varying speeds, depending on whether you file electronically or with a paper return, and whether you request your refund be direct-deposited or sent as a check.
 The fastest option is to file electronically and have the refund direct-deposited.
-This typically takes less than three weeks.
+This typically takes three weeks or less.

 How long does it take to get your tax refund through direct deposit?

 How long it takes to get your refund through direct deposit will vary depending on whether you filed an electronic or paper return.
 The majority of electronic returns are processed in three weeks or less, with direct deposit happening very soon thereafter.
-Paper returns, however, are experiencing processing delays and can take several months or longer, with refunds consequently taking at least that long to hit a taxpayer’s bank account.
+Paper returns, however, can take several weeks or longer, with refunds taking at least that long to hit a taxpayer’s bank account.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.